-Industry Classification: JSIC 4441 Collect-and-deliver freight transport JSIC 4821 Deliver freight transport, except collect-and-deliver freight transport
+Industry JSIC 4441 Collect-and-deliver

+Classification: freight transport

+JSIC 4821 Deliver freight transport,

-Type of Reservation: National Treatment (Article 85) Most-Favoured-Nation Treatment (Article 86) Prohibition of Performance Requirements (Article 89)
+except collect-and-deliver

+freight transport

-Measures: Freight Forwarding Business Law (Law No. 82 of 1989), Chapters 2 through 4, Enforcement Regulation of Freight Forwarding Business Law (Ministerial Ordinance of the Ministry of Transport No. 20 of 1990)
+Measures: Freight Forwarding Business Law (Law

+No. 82 of 1989), Chapters 2 through

+Enforcement Regulation of Freight Forwarding Business Law (Ministerial

+Ordinance of the Ministry of

+Transport No. 20 of 1990)

-Description: The following natural persons or entities are required to be registered with, or to obtain permission or approval of, the Minister of Land, Infrastructure, Transport and Tourism for conducting freight forwarding business using international shipping.
+Description: The following natural persons or

+entities are required to be registered with, or to obtain permission or approval of, the Minister of Land, Infrastructure, Transport and Tourism for conducting freight forwarding business using international shipping.
 Such registration shall be made, or such permission or approval shall be granted, on the basis of reciprocity:

+- (a) a natural person who does not have Japanese nationality;

+- (b) a foreign country, or a foreign public entity or its equivalent;

-(c) a legal person or other entity constituted under the laws of any foreign country; and
+- (c) a legal person or other entity constituted under the laws of any foreign country; and

-(d) a legal person represented by the natural persons or entities referred to in subparagraph (a), (b) or (c); a legal person of which more than one-third of the members of the board of directors are composed of the natural persons or entities referred to in subparagraph (a), (b) or (c); or a legal person of which more than one-third of the voting rights are held by the natural persons or entities referred to in subparagraph (a), (b) or (c).
+- (d) a legal person represented by

+the natural persons or entities

+referred to in subparagraph (a),

+(b) or (c); a legal person of

+which more than one-third of the

+members of the board of

+directors are composed of the

+natural persons or entities

+referred to in subparagraph (a),

+(b) or (c); or a legal person of

+which more than one-third of the

+voting rights are held by the

+natural persons or entities

+referred to in subparagraph (a),

+(b) or (c).

-Sub-Sector: Freight Forwarding Business (only freight forwarding business using air transportation)
+Sub-Sector: Freight Forwarding Business (only

+freight forwarding business using

+air transportation)

-Industry Classification: JSIC 4441 Collect-and-deliver freight transport JSIC 4821 Deliver freight transport, except collect-and-deliver freight transport
+Industry JSIC 4441 Collect-and-deliver Classification: freight transport except collect-and-deliver freight transport